adourian/lucent/README.md

 ## 🧠 Model & Training

-The prediction model served by Lucent was custom-trained by the author using a multi-modal neural network combining:
+The prediction model served by Lucent was custom-trained using a multi-modal neural network combining:

 - Clinical text embeddings (MedBERT, BioSimCSE)
 - Molecular representations (ChemBERTa on SMILES)